Updating Results

 • Your learning will address the specific needs of early childhood educators, ensuring you graduate with the competencies required to be a successful teacher.

-• All units are mapped to the Australian Professional Standards for Teachers and the Australian Children's Education & Care Quality Authority Framework.
+• All units are mapped to the Australian Professional Standards for Teachers and the Australian Children's Education and Care Quality Authority Framework.

 • You will build a professional digital portfolio that showcases your teaching abilities to potential employers.